 Amaris B. Clinic believes that a community and sustainable ecosystem do not only comprise human beings but other living things that live amongst us.
 It is often understated how animals have improved a human's life in so many valuable ways that go beyond quantifiable measures such as guide dogs, companionship and therapy animals.

-In light of this, we are sponsoring one of the horses at RDA Singapore, a British Horse Society Approved Riding Centre, that provides equine-assisted therapy (also known as hippotherapy) to children and adults with physical and mental disabilities at no charge.
+In light of this, we are sponsoring two horses named Jimmy and Jota at RDA Singapore, a British Horse Society Approved Riding Centre, that provides equine-assisted therapy (also known as hippotherapy) to children and adults with physical and mental disabilities at no charge.

 Horses provide a tool for physical therapy and cognitive improvement in a unique format that is fun and exhilarating.
 Mankind has also believed for centuries that horses might even have the power to change a person’s perspective on life.
 Besides the physical benefits derived from hippotherapy, the contact with the animal is a powerful experience, and the strong bond that can be formed often has a profound and uplifting effect on people who are troubled or suffering.